 For teens and young adults on the autism spectrum, the decision to pursue a driver’s license is a milestone that other families might take for granted as a natural rite of passage for teenagers.
 We rely on transportation to get to work, to shop, to access healthcare and higher education services, and to participate in community and social events.
 When driving, there are no schedules to seek out, no waiting for the buses in the rain or cold, and no need to pay a lot of money for a cab or ride-sharing service.
 Driving can be the most efficient way to get around.

 When determining whether driving is appropriate, be sure to discuss readiness to drive with your developmental pediatrician and autism support team.
 Consider that driving is much more than learning “the rules of the road” and being able to pass a licensing test.
 It entails social judgment; motor coordination; pre-planning; flexibility to change; the ability to focus, multi-task, prioritize, and control one’s anxiety and sensory sensitivities.
 ASD can affect decision-making, information processing and attention to varying degrees.
-On the other hand, an individual with ASD may have characteristics that promote safe driving behavior, such as a vigilance to follow driving laws.
+On the other hand, an individual on the autism spectrum may have characteristics that promote safe driving behavior, such as a vigilance to follow driving laws.

 For example, consider the nonverbal communication that frequently occurs when multiple vehicles meet at a four way stop sign.
 Drivers typically nod or motion to each other to communicate who is to go next as not everyone knows the rules related to order of entry into the intersection.
 Also, drivers must be aware that other drivers don’t always act as expected.
 For example, a turn signal doesn’t always mean the car is about to turn; it could mean the driver forgot to turn the signal off.